quantummaid/quantummaid-tutorials/aws-lambda/03_AddingLambdaSupport.md

 </dependency>
 ```

-Once the `httpmaid-lambda` dependency is added, a new class is available to bridge the HttpMaid world and the AWS Lambda world: `AwsLambdaEndpoint`.
+Once the `httpmaid-lambda` dependency is added, a new class is available to bridge the QuantumMaid world and the AWS Lambda world: `AwsLambdaEndpoint`.

 We should initialize an instance of `AwsLambdaEndpoint` in a static field of the `Main` class, so that:

-- The time taken to initialize HttpMaid does not count towards the execution time of the Lambda function.
-In plain english, it will not be billed by AWS.
+- The time taken to initialize QuantumMaid does not count towards the execution time of the Lambda function.
+In plain English, it will not be billed by AWS.
-- The HttpMaid initialization delay is experienced only once per Lambda instance.
+- The QuantumMaid initialization delay is experienced only once per Lambda instance.
 For our purpose, a Lambda instance is a Java Virtual Machine (JVM) process, [with some notable differences](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html).

 Here are the imports required: